Leaving nothing to chance, China increases security, social control before Congress

 China’s ongoing clampdown on cyberspace has seen WhatsApp, the messaging service run by Facebook, periodically unavailable in the past few weeks, while certain gifs using images of President Xi Jinping cannot be posted to group chats on messenger app WeChat.

-China’s Internet regulator, in a statement to Reuters, said the government had the legal right to prevent the spread of “violent, terrorist and other illegal information”.
+China’s Internet regulator did not respond to requests for comment on what was happening to WhatsApp and WeChat.

-“As a well-known global app, WhatsApp should really proactively take steps to block the dissemination and spread of illegal information,” it said, without elaborating or making a specific mention of WeChat.
 New limits have been placed on discussion in private group chats.
-Rules released at the beginning of September make companies and group owners accountable for breaches of content rules.
+Rules released at the beginning of September to make companies and group owners accountable for breaches of content rules.

 China’s cyber watchdog on Monday also imposed the largest possible fines of 100,000 yuan ($15,110) on tech giants Tencent Holdings Ltd, Baidu Inc and Weibo Corp for failing to censor online content.